Welcome to issue no. 1 / 2007 of EWC News. 11th April 2007

 • 6 enterprises from the cleaning and security sector

-• as well as 2 of each of the following industries: temping enterprises, tourism and the entertainment industry.
+• as well as 2 of each of temporary agency work, tourism and the entertainment industry.

 UNI's web page: